BobbyDrawz/melody-source/README.md

 ## Installation

+1. **Download Source Code**: Since I do NOT know how to use git, I posted the source code on a google drive folder, which can be found [here](https://drive.google.com/drive/u/1/folders/1is07b16H-FujScjXZdZTf0PHhYonZhdq).

-1. **Download Haxe**: To get started, you'll need to download [Haxe](https://haxe.org/).
+2. **Download Haxe**: To get started, you'll need to download [Haxe](https://haxe.org/).
 We recommend using version 4.3.4 to 4.3.6 (the most recent stable version at the time).

-2. **Obtain SScript**: SScript (SuperlativeScript) is the game's HaxeScript parser library.
+3. **Obtain SScript**: SScript (SuperlativeScript) is the game's HaxeScript parser library.
 However, it has been taken down.
 You can still obtain it by going to [Cobalt's SScript Archive](https://github.com/CCobaltDev/SScript-Archive).
 Download **version 19.0.618** and move the `SScript-19,0,618.zip` file into the source code repository after unzipping it.

-3. **Follow Building Instructions**: After obtaining SScript, refer to the [building instructions](./BUILDING.md) for detailed setup steps.
+4. **Follow Building Instructions**: After obtaining SScript, refer to the [building instructions](./BUILDING.md) for detailed setup steps.

 ## Compiling